We get to choose.

 This painting’s story starts at the bottom left, with crosshatches, animals, figures, and dots, symbols and marks dating back to the Paleolithic era.
-The voluptuous female figure is inspired by ancient goddess/fertility icons produced during the matriarchal eras of human history.
+The upward reaching female figure is inspired by ancient goddess/fertility symbols.
 In her heart she holds the grail cup, a mythic symbol of human compassion and grace.
-She merges with a fierce God-like tiger, their opposing energies (nature/human; male/female; creator/destroyer) embracing and supporting each other.
+She merges with a fierce God-like tiger, their complementary energies (nature/human; male/female; creator/destroyer) embracing and supporting each other.
 Moving upward we find ourselves in a landscape of animals, plants, and waterfalls, with a shining (accented with golden metallic paint) mystical figure holding a sun-like beacon in one hand while gesturing benevolently to the Earth, waters, animals, moon, and heavens with the other.
-This panel represents connection to nature and higher states of awareness.
-But already there are signs (black crows, snake, darkening sky) that this utopia is coming to an end.
+This panel represents the aspirational aspects of humanity and our quest for higher states of awareness.
+But already there are signs (black crows, darkening sky) that there is another page in our story.

-Moving left to right, top to bottom, we swiftly travel from a world of ecstatic natural energy and light to a shadow realm inhabited by missiles, guns, industry, pollution, fear, faceless incarcerated people, tanks, and grinding machines.
-In this bleak landscape darkness reigns and life is cheap.
+Moving left to right, top to bottom, we swiftly travel from a world of ecstatic natural energy and light to a shadow realm inhabited by missiles, guns, industry, pollution, fear.
+Faceless and dehumanized people fall through a void into a maw of grinding machines.
+In this bleak landscape, darkness reigns and life is cheap.
+This panel represents our darkest instincts come to life.

-Gods and Bullets 72″ H x 52″ W ~ oil and assemblage triptych painting.
+Gods or Bullets 72″ H x 52″ W ~ oil and assemblage triptych painting on raw canvas.
 Signed on verso.

 Gods of earth and food